Bratton Camp & White Horse

 The original Iron Age hillfort defences were built at Bratton Camp over 2000 years ago.
 These earthworks protected a settlement containing round houses, granaries, stores and workshops.
 The design and construction showed the effectiveness of the hillfort to its enemies.

 The site was excavated in the 18th century.
-However, three thousand years earlier a Neolithic long barrow existed on this hill, and later excavations in the 19th century uncovered human skeletons and cremations.
+However, three thousand years earlier a Neolithic long barrow existed on this hill.
+And later excavations in the 19th century also uncovered human skeletons and cremations.

-Today, this extensive chalk grassland supports herb and grass species that provide a habitat for a diverse range of insects, including the rare Adonis Blue butterfly and the scarce forester moth.
+Today, this extensive chalk grassland supports herb and grass species that provide a habitat for a diverse range of insects.
+These also include the rare Adonis Blue butterfly and the scarce forester moth.